ivanvoitovych/tour-of-heroes/step-8.md

 }
 ```

-When you refresh the page and click on the hero you should see the details page.
-Also when you type the name it will update it on the page, including the page's title.
+When you refresh the page and click on the Hero, you should see the details page.
+Also, when you type the name, it will update it on the page, including the page's title.

-## Let's make the same for our Heroes component:
+## Let's make the same for our `Heroes` component:

 `viewi-app\Components\Views\Heroes\Heroes.php`